top of page

 When you dive underwater, the pressure surrounding you increases rapidly.
 For every 10 meters (about 33 feet) you descend, the water pressure increases by approximately one atmosphere (1 ATA).

-• Outer ear - As the water pressure increases, the water movement in the outer ear may move the earwax in the ear canal deep and stick it to your ear drum.
-So it makes sense to make sure that your ear canal is clean from any blockage of ear wax.
-In a worst-case scenario, the ear wax may expand due to exposure to seawater and act as a piston in the ear canal, passing on the increase of the pressure to the eardrum.
+• Outer ear - As the water pressure increases, the water movement in the outer ear may move the earwax in the ear canal deep and stick it to your eardrum.
+So it makes sense to make sure that your ear canal is clean from any blockage of earwax.
+In a worst-case scenario, the earwax may expand due to exposure to seawater and act as a piston in the ear canal, passing on the increase of pressure to the eardrum.
 So you can imagine that the first step in preparing your ears for scuba diving is to ensure they are clean.

 • Middle Ear - Your middle ear is connected to the top of your throat through a small tube called the Eustachian tube.
-The Eustachian tube has two roles, a. to equalize the pressure in your middle ear, and b. to drain the fluid or infection material that may have built up in the middle ear.
-If you have had a cold, soar throat, sinus infection, cough or any inflammation neck and up you may have experienced a runny nose followed by feeling mucus flowing at the back of your throat that you don't have much control over.
+The Eustachian tube has two roles: a. to equalise the pressure in your middle ear, and b. to drain the fluid or infection material that may have built up in the middle ear.
+If you have had a cold, sore throat, sinus infection, cough or any inflammation in your neck and up, you may have experienced a runny nose followed by feeling mucus flowing at the back of your throat that you don't have much control over.
 This mucus could block your Eustachian tube on one or both sides.
-The symptoms include a feeling that your ear is blocked, or when you swallow your saliva you hear popping or crackling in your ear.
-A clean and open Eustachian tube is vital in equalizing the pressure in the middle ear while scuba diving.
+The symptoms include a feeling that your ear is blocked, or when you swallow your saliva, you hear popping or crackling in your ear.
+A clean and open Eustachian tube is vital in equalising the pressure in the middle ear while scuba diving.
 Please see this article on how you can clean and manage the blockage of your Eustachian tubes.

 • Inner ear—The inner ear is not mechanically or hydraulically connected to its surroundings, so there is nothing to clean or check in it.